CristobalBL/pySimpleROC/README.md

 < client_id > < score >

 The info obtained before run the program is:
-- Quantity of clientes, fake clientes and scores.
+- Quantity of clients, fake clients and scores.
 - FNR and threshold when FPR have a fixed value (intercept is showed in ROC curve)
 - FPR and threshold when FNR have a fixed value (intercept is showed in ROC curve)
 - Values of FPR and FNR in ROC curve when are equals and threshold for that.